CSCfi/metadata-submitter-frontend/README.md

 Install and run frontend either with:

-- Docker by running `docker-compose up --build` (add `-d` flag to run container in the background).
+- Docker by running `docker-compose --env-file .env.example up --build` (add `-d` flag to run container in the background).
   - By default, frontend tries to connect to docker-container running the backend.
-Feel free to modify `docker-compose.yml` if you want to use some other setup.
+Feel free to modify `docker-compose.yml` if you want to use some other setup;
+  - modify `.env.example` if there are other parameters that need to be set up.
 - Local node setup by running `npm install` followed with `npm start`.
   - If `npm install` leaves corrupted package-lock.json, try to fix with `npm ci`